merkede/podcast-website2/content/_index.md

 ---
-title: "Alison Hill, PhD"
-subtitle: "Director of Knowledge, Product Strategy @ VoltronData"
+title: "Hamzah Javaid"
+subtitle: "Data scientist (with philosophical tendencies)"
+description: "TL;DR  |
-description: "I am a data scientist, behavioral scientist, and award-winning educator.
-I like sitting at the corner of education + product + strategy.
-Preferably with a cappuccino."
+    I am a Data Scientist with a passion for philosophy.
+I believe in being a generalist, sitting at the corner of data science + product + strategy.
+I may or may not have sought the assitance of ChatGPT in writing this introduction ..."
 images:
   - img/avatar-circle.png
 image_left: false